filecoin-project/specs/content/algorithms/crypto/signatures.md

 - Prove knowledge of the secret key
 - Use a modified scheme (such as [BLS Multi Sig](https://crypto.stanford.edu/~dabo/pubs/papers/BLSmultisig.html))

-Fortunately, Filecoin can enforce the second condition to safely use the aggregation property:
+Fortunately, Filecoin can enforce the first condition to safely use the aggregation property:
-Filecoin uses aggregation only for aggregating the transaction's signature of a block.
+Filecoin uses aggregation only for aggregating message signatures within a single block.
 Since Filecoin uses the account model to represent the state of the chain, each message for a given signer is used in combination with a nonce to avoid replay attacks.
-As a direct consequence, every transaction's message is unique thereby the aggregation is done on distinct messages.
-Obviously, the **assumption** here is that the block producer **enforces that distinction** and the other miners will **check all transactions** to make sure they are valid.
+As a direct consequence, every message is unique thereby the aggregation is done on distinct messages.
+Obviously, the **assumption** here is that the block producer **enforces that distinction** and the other miners will **check all messages** to make sure they are valid.
-The validity of a transaction in Filecoin's context implies that the signature is correctly formed over the message with the correct nonce.